 - Have you sought out current best thinking on the impacts of climate change on God's creation and future generations? - Are you sharing both the climate knowledge you have and solutions you are acting upon?

 Workshops

-- Watch online workshops or recordings from: EJC, Project Drawdown, Th!ird Act - · Watch online workshops or recordings from Quaker EarthCare Witness
+- Watch online workshops or recordings from: EJC, Project Drawdown, Third Act - Have Quaker EarthCare Witness (QEW) speakers give a presentation at your Meeting

 Blogs